ECronin1973/Applied_Statistics_MyWork/README.md

 ## Ordering the results

 We used Python’s itertools library to generate combinations and exported the results to a combinations.csv file.
-The following was the output
+The following was the output.

 Cup labels: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11]
 Number of combinations: 924